rism-digital/rism.info/community/rism-for-librarians.en.md

 RISM records may be used and reused in a variety of contexts.

 - [RISM Data Services](/community/data-services.html): Information about open data, RISM identifiers, MARC21 and MARC XML format, linked data, the API, and SRU servers.
-- [Integrating RISM Searches on your Website](/community/integrating-rism-searches-on-website.html): How to set up a custom search of the RISM database for a specific country, institution, or person
+- [Integrating RISM Searches on your Website](/community/integrating-rism-searches-on-website.html): How to set up a custom search of the RISM database for a specific country, institution, or person.
-- [Catalog Printouts of RISM Data](/community/catalog-printouts.html): How to generate a high-quality PDF catalog using entries from the RISM database, such as for collection catalogs
+- [Catalog Printouts of RISM Data](/community/catalog-printouts.html): How to generate a high-quality PDF catalog using entries from the RISM database, such as for collection catalogs.